pasindufernando1/VentureVerse/README.md

+# VentureVerse
-# VentureVerse_Group-15
+# Group-15
-This repository is to manage the third year group project "VentureVerse"
+This repository is to manage the third-year group project "VentureVerse"